-- Do not ask for personally identifying information.
+- Do not ask for personally identifiable information.
 Requesting such information may leave participants feeling their payment rests on their willingness to divulge.
 It is also an explicit violation of Amazon’s user policy.

 - Represent your study accurately.
 In all titles, descriptions, and estimates of time, make sure to avoid misrepresentations.
 Asking for informed consent is a crucial component of any research study.
 In the MTurk world, this includes giving participants a general and accurate sense of what they’re signing up for before they even click on your HIT.

 - Pay your participants fairly.
 While a known perk of MTurk is its ability to minimize research-associated costs, MTurk workers are a notoriously underpaid group.
-Don’t let MTurk’s listings (many of which pay mere pennies), guide your compensation rates.
+Don’t let other MTurk listings (many of which pay mere pennies) guide your compensation rates.
 For guidelines, see our section below on offering fair pay.

 What can I do to optimize the quality of my data?